donmccaughey/rooms/README.md

 won't allow you to build a graph; due to Rust's strict rule against multiple mutable references, `Rc` only allows non-mutable access to its contents.
 `RefCell` exists to overcome this problem.
-A `RefCell` implements a runtime check to prefent multiple simultaneous mutable references to its contents.
+A `RefCell` implements a runtime check to prevent multiple simultaneous mutable references to its contents.
-When you place your node in a `RefCell`, you can call `borrow_mut()` on the cell when you need a mutable reference to the node, even when you have an immutable reference to the cell.
+When you place your node in a `RefCell`, you can call `borrow_mut()` on the cell when you need a mutable reference to the node inside the cell, even when you have an immutable reference to the cell.
 Then you can put your `RefCell` in an `Rc` and weave together your graph.

 Because `Rc` implements a *strong* reference, you are likely to create retain cycles with your graph, the bane of every reference counting scheme.
-The standard library also included `std::rc::Weak`, a companion to `Rc` that implements a weak reference count (which unfortunately did not stabilize in time for the 1.0 release) You can use `Weak` to avoid retain cycles.
+The standard library also included `std::rc::Weak`, a companion to `Rc` that implements a weak reference count (which unfortunately did not stabilize in time for the 1.0 release).
+You can use `Weak` to avoid retain cycles.
 One way to employ `Weak` is to make all your graph edges weak references (e.g.
 `Weak<RefCell<Node>>`) so that graph nodes don't pin each other in memory and use a separate node collection (e.g. `Vec<Rc<RefCell<Node>>>`) to provide